-Mary knows how you feel and founded The Unleashed Homemakertm to help you along the journey from the woman you no longer recognize to the woman you want to become.
+Mary knows how you feel and is ready to help you along the journey from the woman no longer recognizable to the woman you want to become.

 One of her goals she is no longer putting off is writing her book.
 The author of The Secret Artist, give yourself permission to let your creativity shine!
 Mary invites you to discover how tapping into your creativity has amazing power.

 The name homemaker brings up all sorts of thoughts and but here’s a little secret – we are all homemakers whether we create a home environment for a family unit, or practice self-care to nurture our bodies which is the “home” we all dwell in.

 After two breast cancer diagnosis, Mary is passionate about encouraging everyone not to wait until they have a health crisis to UNLEASH and take care of themselves.

 You too can create your own happily ever after.